thenriq/Iris_dataset_Fisher/README.md

 # DATASET ANALYSIS
 ## PRE-REQUISITES and INSTRUCTIONS
 <br/>
-Requirements to successfully run the scripts on this project is to have the Python interpreter installed on a computer.
+Requirements to successfully run the scripts on this project is to have the **Python interpreter** installed on a computer.
 Steps on how to download and install Python can be obtained from the link https://www.python.org/downloads

 <br/>

 Also, a number of libraries must be installed and imported before running this script.
 The install process can be done from the Command prompt (cmd).

 Steps to install libraries:

-SEABORN: pip install seaborn
+**SEABORN**: *pip install seaborn*

-PANDAS: pip install pandas
+**PANDAS**: *pip install pandas*

-MATPLOTLIB: pip install matplotlib
+**MATPLOTLIB**: *pip install matplotlib*

 <br/>

-**SEABORN** - Seaborn is a Python data visualization library based on matplotlib.
+**SEABORN** - *Seaborn* is a Python data visualization library based on *matplotlib*.
 It provides a high-level interface for drawing attractive and informative statistical graphics.

-**PANDAS** - pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+**PANDAS** - *Pandas* is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.

-**MATPLOTLIB** - Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+**MATPLOTLIB** - *Matplotlib* is a comprehensive library for creating static, animated, and interactive visualizations in Python.

 <br/>

-Steps to import libraries:
+**Steps to import libraries:**

-import pandas as pd
+*import pandas as pd*
-import seaborn as sns
+*import seaborn as sns*
-import matplotlib.pyplot as plt
+*import matplotlib.pyplot as plt*

 <br/>

 ## PLOTS AND TABLES

 In this Project we will analyze 3 species of Iris: *Iris Setosa, Iris Virginica* and *Iris Versicolor*.

 The objects to be analyzed will be **SEPAL LENGTH**, **SEPAL WIDTH**, **PETAL LENGTH** and **PETAL WIDTH**, for this 3 species of Iris

 ***Image 1.***